 - Kimberlee was awarded first place in the Geauga Park District 15th Annual Nature Writing Contest for her poem “He watches.”

 - Meat For Tea: The Valley Review published Jon's short fiction piece, "Street Corner Anthropology, Musings on an Intercultural Dialogue"

 - "Learning to Breathe" won the 2014 Normal School Nonfiction Prize.

 - Jon read and led workshops during CNF at Adams State University, Alamosa, Colorado, in April 2014.

 - Jon's essay, "The List," was a finalist in the Lunch Ticket Diana Woods Memorial Award.

 - "Thinking," was just published in the Examined Life Journal, University of Iowa College of Medicine.

-- "Triage" will be published in an anthology, Red, White and True, by Potomac Press with a release date Aug 2014.
+- Jon's essay "Triage" was published in an anthology, Red, White and True, by Potomac Press (Aug 2014).